SaeedShakuri/SaeedShakuri.gitup.io/README.md

     <section>
       <h2>About me</h2>
       <p>
         I am a master's student in Data Science at the University of Science and Culture, Tehran, Iran, under the supervision of <a href="https://scholar.google.com/citations?hl=en&user=1Sln9i0AAAAJ&view_op=list_works&sortby=pubdate">Dr. Alireza Rezvanian</a>.
 I'm currently in my final master's semester, and my research interests broadly lie in Deep Learning methods within real-world applications and challenges.
-I would like to conduct high-quality research, resulting in publications in top-tier venues. <strong>I’m actively looking for a Ph.D. position in the field of Deep Learning.</strong>
+My current research focuses on Computer Vision methods in detecting lung nodules associated with lung cancer.
+Additionally, I would like to conduct high-quality research, resulting in publications in top-tier venues. <strong>I’m actively looking for a Ph.D. position in the field of Deep Learning.</strong>
       </p>
       <p style="margin-bottom: 0;">
         <strong>Highlight of my research experience</strong>